 Contact Kathe at email@example.com

-Janis Christensen is a senior manager for Mercury Associates where she is responsible for directing corporate fleet consulting projects and leading the company’s marketing, online, and social media endeavors.
+Janis Christensen is a senior manager for Mercury Associates and has more than 30 years’ experience providing consulting services to a wide array of fleet organizations and working in the private sector as a fleet manager.
+Ms. Christensen directs Mercury’s corporate consulting projects and leads the company’s marketing, online, and social media endeavors.
 Before joining Mercury in 2006, she spent eight years running Christensen & Day Group, a fleet consulting firm, and 15 years as a fleet manager at TRW, where she managed a fleet of 1,700 vehicles.
-In this role, Ms. Christensen was responsible for all aspects of fleet management as well as managing TRW’s alternative transportation and telecommuting programs.
+In this role, Ms. Christensen was responsible for all aspects of fleet management as well as managing the company’s alternative transportation and telecommuting programs.

-Drawing on over 30 years’ experience in the fleet management profession, Ms. Christensen now focuses mainly on sharing her expertise with Mercury’s clients and the fleet industry.
-She has conducted presentations and workshops for thousands of industry professionals for a variety of prominent industry and professional associations, has authored dozens of articles, and has written several published policies and procedures manuals.
+Ms. Christensen has conducted presentations and workshops for thousands of industry professionals for a variety of prominent industry and professional associations, has authored dozens of articles, and has written several published policies and procedures manuals.
 Her driver’s agreement template, designed in 1984, has helped hundreds of fleet managers implement comprehensive change in the management of individuals authorized to operate company vehicles.
 She is the recipient of the NAFA Fleet Management Association’s highest honor, the Distinguished Service Award for leadership, innovation, education and advocacy of professional fleet management, in 1999.
 Ms. Christensen is a Certified Automotive Fleet Manager.